 The second Sunday rolled arrived, I had the bright idea to stay after compulsory church parade, to take commune.
-Well, it was a novelty as I didn't usually go to any church let alone the latter.
+Well, it was a novelty as I didn't usually go to any church, let alone the latter.
 Oops that backfired, as I still had the pack up work to do only less time to do my share, did I mention how much I loved hard work, watch I am quite fond of, volunteer to do it, not particularly keen.

 Shaving at this time was also not a favourite chore; I thought it was smart to shave the night before.
 Unfortunately, the combination of blunt razor and an eagle-eyed serjeant the next morning meant back to the washroom for another scrape.
-I shaved twice a week whether I needed it or not.
+Normally I shaved twice a week whether I needed it or not.

 After truck and train back to Sydney, all the gear had to be cleaned and packed away then the walk home.
-Straight into the bath, after about half an hour Mum had noticed that I hadn't come out for tea, so she had to wake me by knocking on the door.
+Straight into the bath, after about half an hour, Mum had noticed that I hadn't come out for tea, she had to wake me by knocking on the door.
 Straight after tea jumped into bed, dead to the world, I did manage to get to work in the morning.

 On another camp we had a midnight navigation march this being a figure 8 course; at the crossover point, our mob being on the shorter leg had to wait until the others arrived from the opposite direction.
 Having been told to relax, I settled down in the middle of the road to rest.
-For some strange reason I became an object of annoyance, perhaps my snoring was keeping everyone else awake; lying on the rocks and gravel having no effect on my sleeping abilities.
+For some strange reason, I became an object of annoyance; perhaps my snoring was keeping everyone else awake; lying on the rocks and gravel having no effect on my sleeping abilities.

-The other issued rations were ten man packs which were meant to sustain ten men for 24 hours, very reassuring to see your birth year marked on the outside; usually contained three cans bully beef, three of potatoes, a block of chocolate (white from age) and two tins of date pudding.
+The other issued rations were ten-man packs which were meant to sustain ten men for 24 hours, very reassuring to see your birth year marked on the outside; usually contained three cans bully beef, three of potatoes, a block of chocolate (white from age) and two tins of date pudding.
 The calorie count included jam, tinned butter, condensed milk and biscuits.